Jackson, Mississippi water crisis: Financial issues and treatment problems

 From 2017 to 2021, Jackson recorded an annual average of 55 breaks per 100 miles of water line, higher than the "safe" rate of 15 breaks or less.
 In July 2022, the EPA completed a report which detailed numerous issues with the municipal water utility including understaffing, high employee turnover, malfunctioning water meters, and an inability to properly issue bills to all customers.
 The city informed the EPA that it estimated that 50 percent of the water it supplied did not result in any revenue, either due to faulty metering or loss of water in the system.
 By the time of the water crisis, Jackson had about $191 million outstanding revenue bond debt for its water utility, and the utility's bonds had been rated at junk status.
 Due to the lack of requisite funding and staff, the city did not record water pressure over time, did not regularly flush its lines, did not maintain valves and hydrants, and did not cycle water through storage tanks to maintain appropriate chlorine levels.

 In July 2022, damage inflicted at the Curtis treatment plant forced the water utility to switch to backup pumps.
 As a result, Jackson issued a boil water advisory on July 28.
 The order was still in effect when the August 2022 flooding arrived.
-In wake of the advisory, municipal officials in Byram began exploring the creation on an independent water utility for their city.
+In wake of the advisory, municipal officials in Byram began exploring the creation of an independent water utility for their city.

+Jackson received $600 million from Congress following the approval of an appropriations omnibus funding bill.
+This bill was passed in December of 2022, and it was designed to lend aid to areas in the United States negatively impacted by natural disasters.
+Congressman Bennie Thompson and Senator Roger Wicker suggested that part of the funds should be lent to Jackson, Mississippi.
+Of that $600 million, $150 million must be allocated to technical assistance.
+This has to do with managing the water system itself.
+The other $450 million must be allocated to capital projects which are concrete, physical changes in infrastructure to the water system.
+Although this funding is vital for initial action towards repair and remediation, the total cost of fixing the system is approximately $2 billion dollars.